sniklaus/teaching-minichess/README.md

 # teaching-minichess
-This project provides the framework for my advanced artificial intelligence class, in which an artificial chess player is ought to be implemented.
+This project provides the framework for my advanced artificial intelligence class in which an artificial chess player is ought to be implemented.

 ## overview
 The repository contains the framework itself, as well as multiple empty clients in various languages.
 The framework provides a generic scaffolding, while a fully implemented client represents an artificial chess player.
 Therefore, the framework as well as a client need to be executed concurrently in order to have a running system.